 If the above solutions didn’t work, consider using iTunes to check and install new iOS updates.
 Here is how to do so:

-If you are stuck with “Unable to Check for Update”, you can consider utilizing a third-party tool like FoneGeek iOS System Recovery to fix the device.
+If your iPhone is still stuck with "Unable to Check for Update", you can consider utilizing a third-party tool like FoneGeek iOS System Recovery to fix the device.
 This tool can help you fix most of the system errors with your iOS, including the ability to update your iPhone to the latest iOS version.
 In addition, the tool is easy to use and requires a short time to fix your device.

 Step 1: Install and launch the FoneGeek iOS System Recovery software on your PC.
 Choose “Standard Mode” from the app screen.